 The Task Force assisted MTC in understanding the scale of the crisis facing Bay Area transit systems because of the COVID-19 pandemic.
 It helped guide MTC's regional response through expedited distribution of federal Coronavirus Aid, Relief and Economic Security (CARES) Act Phase 2 funds.

 The Task Force in July 2021 approved 27 specific near-term actions to re-shape the region’s transit system into a more connected, more efficient, and more user-focused mobility network across the entire Bay Area.
 This set of actions forms the cornerstone of a formal Bay Area Transit Transformation Action Plan, adopted by the Commission in fall 2021.
 As part of the Action Plan effort, consultants to the Task Force also prepared a Regional Network Management Structures Evaluation Report.

 The Blue Ribbon Transit Recovery Task Force adopted goals and objectives to guide the development of the Action Plan.
 The goals are:

 - Recognize critical recovery challenges facing transit agencies

 - Identify near-term actions to implement beneficial long-term network Management & Governance reforms

 - Establish how current MTC and state transit initiatives should integrate with Network Management & Governance reforms

 Read the full description of the Task Force’s goals and objectives, adopted in November 2020.

-The Task Force is chaired by MTC Commissioner and Solano County Supervisor Jim Spering.
+The Task Force was chaired by MTC Commissioner and Solano County Supervisor Jim Spering.